mrcjkb/lua-typecheck-action/README.md

 # lua-language-server type check action

-A GitHub action that lets you leverage [`lua-language-server`](https://github.com/LuaLS/lua-language-server) and [EmmyLua](https://emmylua.github.io/annotation.html) to statically type check and lint lua code.
+A GitHub action that lets you leverage [`lua-language-server`](https://github.com/LuaLS/lua-language-server) and [luaCATS](https://luals.github.io/wiki/annotations/) to statically type check and lint lua code.

 ## Introduction

 What I found the most frustrating about developing Neovim plugins in Lua is the lack of type safety.

-When I [added](https://github.com/mrcjkb/haskell-tools.nvim/pull/103/files) some EmmyLua docs to one of my plugins (to generate Vimdoc using [`lemmy-help`](https://github.com/numToStr/lemmy-help)), I noticed `lua-language-server` was giving me diagnostics based on my documentation.
+When I [added](https://github.com/mrcjkb/haskell-tools.nvim/pull/103/files) some LuaCATS annotations to one of my plugins (to generate Vimdoc using [`lemmy-help`](https://github.com/numToStr/lemmy-help)), I noticed `lua-language-server` was giving me diagnostics based on my documentation.
 This was something I was not getting from linters like `luacheck`.
 So I asked myself, "Can I leverage `lua-language-server` and EmmyLua to statically type check my Lua code?"